replaceafill/edx-documentation/en_us/shared/developing_course/testing_courseware.rst

         or :ref:`Draft (Unpublished Changes)`.
 In **Student** view, you do not see content that is :ref:`Visible to Staff Only`.

-    * - :ref:`Specific Student<Specific Student View>`
+    * - :ref:`Specific Learner<Specific Student View>`
       - You see content that has a status of :ref:`Published and Live`, and is intended for the specific learner whose email or username you enter.
       - **Specific student** view is not available for unpublished content or if the course has not started.

-    * - :ref:`Student in a Specified Content Group<Student in Content Group
+    * - :ref:`Learner in a Specific Content Group<Student in Content Group
         View>`
+      - You see content that has a status of :ref:`Published and Live` that would be available to learners who belong to the specifid content group.
+      - In addition to the content you would see in "View Live" mode, you also see content that has a status of :ref:`Draft (Never Published)` or :ref:`Draft (Unpublished Changes)` that would be available to learners who belong to the specified content group.

+    * - :ref:`Learner in an Enrollment Track<Student in Content Group
+        View>`
-      - You see content that has a status of :ref:`Published and Live` that would be available to learners who belong to the specified content group.
+      - You see content that has a status of :ref:`Published and Live` that would be available to learners who belong to the specific content group.
       - In addition to the content you would see in "View Live" mode, you also see content that has a status of :ref:`Draft (Never Published)` or